Skip to main content

 “On behalf of all Michiganders, I sincerely thank you for your leadership and continued efforts.
 I have no doubt that agriculture in Michigan is better off today thanks to your dedication.”

-Wood still farms near Marlette with his brother Randy, son Mark and nephew Greg.
-The 1,600-acre family farm milks 300 cows and grows corn and alfalfa.
+Wood still farms near Marlette with his brother Randy, son Mark and nephew Greg, raising 1,600 acres of row crops.

 His long history of serving his community close to home includes 20 years chairing the Sanilac County Mental Health Board, two decades as Marlette Township supervisor, and active leadership in Marlette’s Second Presbyterian Church.